microsoft/X-Decoder/README.md

 ## Acknowledgement
-We appreciated the contructive dicussion with Haotian Zhang, and inpiration from GLIP!
+We appreciated the contructive dicussion with Haotian Zhang, and inspiration from GLIP!
 Also we thank the solid codebase of [Mask2Former](https://github.com/facebookresearch/Mask2Former), and Hugging Face to sponsor our Demo.

 ## Citation
 ```